 6. Posts with Links to Email Gated Content

 Include email-gated content as part of your regularly scheduled posts on Facebook.
 If you have a webinar, exclusive deal, or ebook available, tell your Facebook fans.
-Direct them back to the email-gated landing page on your website.
+Direct them back to the email-gated landing page on your website or to your Facebook landing page.

 Posts can be simple and just include the title of the content, an image and a link, like in the following Wishpond example.
 In this example, Wishpond provided an update on our eBook guide to social media marketing for Mother’s Day: